^ TopWhat expenses can you claim?

 Contractors hiring a company car for the duration of a single contract will encounter HMRC’s tough tax rules, explains Abbott Moore’ James Abbott.

 IR35 and other issues for contractors claiming expenses from clients for flights

-Contractors travelling on behalf of their clients face numerous challenges over expenses rules and IR35, explains James Abbott of Abbott Moore.
+Travelling on behalf of your clients faces numerous challenges over expenses and tax rules.

 Can I claim food expenses and without receipts?

 A contractor enquiries if they can claim for unreciepted food expenses.

 Training expenses - what contractors can claim

 Investment in training can pay real dividends for contractors in order to maintain and upgrade their skills.
 Although most relevant training costs can be claimed, some types of training are excluded by HMRC.

 Can I claim for training as a pre-incorporation expense?